-LISA Pathfinder will pave the way for future missions by testing in flight the very concept of gravitational wave detection: it will put two test masses in a near-perfect gravitational free-fall and control and measure their motion with unprecedented accuracy.
-LISA Pathfinder will use the latest technology to minimise the extra forces on the test masses, and to take measurements.
+LISA Pathfinder is paving the way for future missions by testing in flight the very concept of gravitational wave detection: it will put two test masses in a near-perfect gravitational free-fall and control and measure their motion with unprecedented accuracy.
+LISA Pathfinder is using the latest technology to minimise the extra forces on the test masses, and to take measurements.
 The inertial sensors, the laser metrology system, the drag-free control system and an ultra-precise micro-propulsion system make this a highly unusual mission.
-LISA Pathfinder is an ESA mission, which will also carry a NASA payload.
+LISA Pathfinder is an ESA mission, which also carries a NASA payload.

 - Demonstrate drag-free and attitude control in spacecraft with two proof masses

 - Test feasibility of laser interferometry at the level of accuracy envisaged for LISA

 - Test endurance of the different instruments and hardware in the space environment